-TELEPHONE: Contact via e-mail/(867)668-8770 (Admin)

-DATES: Jan 9 to April 25, 2018
+TELEPHONE: Via e-mail or (867)668-8770 (Admin) DATES: Jan 8 to April 26, 2019

 COURSE CALENDAR DESCRIPTION

 In this course, students will become acquainted with basic archival theory and archaeological and museum collections management principles.
 An introductory study of the theory and practice of acquiring, appraising and accessioning archival records is begun.
 Students are also introduced to some basic records management techniques.
 ARCV 140 is a core course in the certificate of Heritage and Culture.